Physical Concerns

 Tips for Dealing with Urinary Incontinence (For Women)

-An introduction to urinary incontinence, tips to cope with UI and exercises to strengthen the muscles that control urinary flow.
+This article gives tips for coping with urinary incontinence (UI) and exercises to strengthen the muscles that control urinary flow.

 Tips for Dealing with Urinary Incontinence (For Men)

 Some treatments for cancer, and at times cancer itself, can cause urinary incontinence.
-Urinary incontinence is that inability to control urine flow.
+Urinary incontinence is when you cannot control the flow of your urine.
 This article includes information about incontinence after cancer treatment and tips for managing this side effect.

 Women, Sexual Health, and Cancer